USS Varuna (AGP-5): 1944

 Establishing the PT-boat base at Green Island, Varuna was now situated at the base perhaps nearest to Japanese territory.
 Located half-way between New Ireland and Bougainville — both occupied by the Japanese and both well north of the nearest Allied bases — Green Island served as a staging area for the five MTB squadrons attached to Varuna.
-These PT's were earmarked to harass the Japanese seaborne supply lane from New Britain, New Ireland, and the Shortland Islands, and to assist in the blockade of Rabaul.
+These PTs were earmarked to harass the Japanese seaborne supply lane from New Britain, New Ireland, and the Shortland Islands, and to assist in the blockade of Rabaul.

 The ship's historian later recorded that it was while at Green Island that "Tokyo Rose" first mentioned Varuna.
 The vessel had been cut off from vital supplies while at Green Island and had been unable to get any more — or so said "Rose".
 Several days later, as the historian recounted, a PC came alongside to offer Varuna a share of her own meager stores.
 "The Varuna declined with thanks", the historian wrote, saying that "she had plenty of everything."

 Varuna operated out of Green Island until 31 July, when she returned to the Treasury Islands for a 20-day stay.
-Returning to Green, she loaded men and equipment of Motor Torpedo Boat Squadron (MTBRon) 27, and departed her estwhile base on the 24th, reaching Manus in the Admiralties two days later.
+Returning to Green, she loaded men and equipment of Motor Torpedo Boat Squadron (MTBRon) 27, and departed her erstwhile base on the 24th, reaching Manus in the Admiralties two days later.
 Although initially slated to stage from there, a change of plan routed Varuna and her PT boats to Mios Woendi on the northern tip of New Guinea.
 Departing Manus on 7 September, the MTB tender and her brood — MTB-Rons 27 and 28 — arrived at Mios Woendi. on the 13th, via Humboldt Bay, New Guinea.

 For the next 17 days, Varuna took on stores, fuel, water, and gasoline in preparation for her next operations and, in company with MTBRon 27, departed for the Palaus.
 Arriving in Naval Base Kossol Roads on 1 October, the MTB tender set up shop providing support services for the PT's which had been assigned the task of patrolling the large fleet anchorage there.
 In addition, the "Peter Tares" (PT's) were to patrol and blockade the Japanese-held island of Babelthuap and other small islands of the group.

 Varuna received a "flash red" alert on the 30th at 0855; and, while other ships got underway, she received orders to remain at anchor to act as communication link for screening vessels and the PT's and to render assistance as necessary.
 At 1220, the ship picked up a single twin-engined Mitsubishi Ki-21 "Sally" coming in low and fast.
 It dropped one bomb near a floating drydock and roared on towards the anchored MTB tender.
 Varuna opened fire with 3-inch, 40-millimeter, and 20-millimeter guns, repelling the attack by enveloping the plane in tracer fire and causing the attacker to veer off in the direction of Babelthuap.